 Get the background necessary to serve in libraries, archives, government agencies, and businesses that involve legal information.

 As law firms grow in size and become more specialized, there is a growing need for researchers able to investigate legal issues and the underlying factual issues of litigation and transactional law.
 It is hard to imagine a discipline where legal issues don’t regularly arise.
 The graduate certificate in Legal Information and Scholarly Communication will give you the necessary foundation to work in businesses, government agencies, archives, and libraries that deal with legal information.

-The certificate requires 18 credit hours.
-Nine credits will consist of required core courses plus a required internship of 3 credits.
-The remaining 6 credits will be chosen from electives approved by the School of Information.
+The certificate requires 18 unit hours.
+Nine units will consist of required core courses plus a required internship of 3 units.
+The remaining 6 units will be chosen from electives approved by the School of Information.

 3 courses are required

 This course is for students who seek to be law librarians.
 The course will meet once a week for two hours where the students will develop lesson plans and practice teaching legal research in specific areas such as the case, the statute and legislative history, secondary sources, non-legal research, CALR, administrative law and the internet.
 We will videotape their practice classes to critique and to allow students to monitor their own teaching styles.
 They will also develop web pages for the course.
 The course will culminate with the students actually teaching the Intermediate Legal Research (boot camp) class which takes place the week after the Spring semester ends.